Spartan2984/IntelliAudit-FYP/README.md

 ---

-## 📌 Phase A — Sona: Dataset Upload, Profiling & Missing-Value Processing
+## 📌 Phase A : Dataset Upload, Profiling & Missing-Value Processing

 **Role & Objective:**
 Build the core foundation of the system by correctly uploading, validating, parsing, profiling, and preprocessing the dataset while preserving an immutable `original_dataset` and generating an active `working_dataset` for subsequent modules.